semrush/intergalactic/website/docs/style/design-tokens/design-tokens.md

 Let's take a look at the two main theme creation situations: local and global.

-#### **Local theme: you need to try on a new theme for a component or part of the design system**
+#### **Local theme: you need to try on other tokens or a new theme for a component or part of the design system**

 In this case we recommend you using [Tokens Studio plugin for Figma](https://www.figma.com/community/plugin/843461159747178978).
 It's one of the most powerful tools for managing tokens, linking styles between the code and Figma files, and it can help you save time trying new values for tokens of your new theme.

-> There you can find playgrounds with the description of creating a new theme for the Intergalactic Design System with the plugin: internal (link will be here soon), public (link will be here soon).
+> There you can find playgrounds with the description of creating a new theme for our design system: internal (link will be here soon), public (link will be here soon).

 #### **Global theme: you need to develop a theme for the entire design system**